JanCVanB/roc-random/README.md

-# Randomness for Roc
+# (Pseudo-)Randomness for Roc

-A [Roc](https://github.com/roc-lang/roc) library 🦅 for 🎲 random number generation
+A [Roc](https://github.com/roc-lang/roc) 🦅 library for 🎲 number generation (and more!)

+This library aims to provide the Roc ecosystem with all of the general-purpose pure functions that app/package developers need to manipulate raw randomness into useful inputs for anything - from fuzz tests to simulations to video games.
+With no side effects (like reading from a clock or sensor), this library processes your own noise sample(s) ("seed(s)") into your desired shapes, distributions, and sequences.

 Contributions & feedback are very welcome!